 Upper Neck Joints

 The most likely sources of your neck headache is dysfunction of either your upper neck joints, neck muscles or nerves, which trigger pain signals that travel to your trigeminal nucleus in your brainstem, where you interpret the pain signals as a neck headache.

 The most common cause of neck headache is dysfunction of your upper three neck joints.
 The most common neck joints involved are your:

 In simple terms, your neck joints can cause a neck headache or pain if they are either too stiff or move too much (eg wobbly and unsupported by weak muscles) or are locked in an abnormal joint position eg. locked facet joint or poor posture.

 Once your neck joint becomes stressed and painful, the pain signals are referred to the trigeminocervical nucleus in your brainstem... and you start to feel a neck headache or, in some cases, face pain!

-Your physiotherapist is expert in the assessment and correction of neck joint dysfunctions that result in neck headache.
-Their professional diagnosis and treatment is essential for neck headache sufferers.
+Your physiotherapist is expert in the assessment and correction of neck joint dysfunctions that result in a neck headache.
+Their professional diagnosis and treatment are essential for neck headache sufferers.

 Your neck and shoulder blade muscles that originate from your neck will cause pain if they are overworking, knotted or in spasm.

 Some of your neck muscles overwork when protecting injured neck joints.
-Other neck muscles become weak with disuse, which places further demand on your overworking muscles resulting in muscle fatigue related symptoms.
+Other neck muscles become weak with disuse, which places a further demand on your overworking muscles resulting in muscle fatigue-related symptoms.

 Your neck muscles work optimally when they have normal resting tension, length, strength, power and endurance.

-Your physiotherapist is expert in the assessment and correction of muscle imbalances that result in neck headache.
+Your physiotherapist is expert in the assessment and correction of muscle imbalances that result in a neck headache.

 Cervical and Occipital Nerves

 Nerves in your upper neck may be directly pinched by extra bony growths eg arthritis, disc bulges or swelling.
-The results can result in nerve irritation or a reduction in neural motion known as neuromechanosensitivity or abnormal neurodynamics.
+The results can result in nerve irritation or a reduction in the neural motion known as neuromechanosensitivity or abnormal neurodynamics.

 Irritation of your upper neck structures refer pain messages along the nerves and cause your headache.